PiggyAwesome/useless/README.md

-Yo mamma so fat not even Dora can explore her
+Yo mamma so fat she fell in a whirlpool and got stuck